-024 Disadvantaged Student Supplemental Funding
+Disadvantaged Student Supplemental Funding

-Provides funding to support disadvantaged students.

-027 Teacher Assistants

-Provides funding for salaries and associated benefits for teacher assistants in regular and self-contained classrooms.

-029 Behavioral Support

-Provides funding for Assaultive and Violent Children programs that provide appropriate educational programs to students under the age of 18 who suffer from emotional, mental, or neurological handicaps accompanied by violent or assaultive behavior.

-032 Children with Disabilities

-Provides funding for the special educational needs and related services of children with disabilities.
+Provides funding to support the needs of disadvantaged students.
+027 Teacher Assistants Provides funding for salaries and associated benefits for teacher assistants in regular and self-contained classrooms.
+029 \$287,409 Behavioral Support Provides funding for Assaulting and Violent Children programs which provide appropriate educational programs to students under the age of 18 who suffer from emotional, mental, or neurological disabilities accompanied by violent or assaulting behavior.
+030 \$75,000 Digital Learning Initiative State competitive grant to support the development and dissemination of local innovative digital learning models.
+The goal is to have effective digital learning practices spread across all North Carolina K-12 public schools, as part of the Digital Learning Plan.
+032 Children with Disabilities \$66,187,761 Provides funding for the special educational needs and related services of children with disabilities.
 These funds are to be used for children with disabilities, preschool handicapped, group homes, foster homes or similar facilities.

-063 Children with Disabilities - Special Funds

-Provides funding for the special educational needs and related services of children with disabilities.
-These funds are to be used for community residential centers and developmental day care facilities.

-034 Academically or Intellectually Gifted

-Provides funding for academically or intellectually gifted students and may be used only (i) for academically or intellectually gifted students, (ii) to implement the plan developed under G.S.
-15C-150.7; (iii) for children with special needs; or (iv) in accordance with an accepted school improvement plan, for any purpose so long as that school demonstrates it is providing appropriate services to academically or intellectually gifted students assigned to that school in accordance with the local plan developed under G.S.
-115C-150.7 .
-Funds cannot be used for Children with Special Needs unless moved with an ABC transfer.

-054 Limited English Proficiency

-Provides funding to support students who have limited proficiency in English.
+034 Academically or Intellectually Gifted \$7,996,471 Provides funding for academically or intellectually gifted students and may be used used only (i) for academically or intellectually gifted students, (ii) to implement the plan developed under G.S.
+115C-150.7; (iii) for children with special needs; or (iv) in accordance with an accepted school improvement plan, for any purpose so long as that school demonstrates it is providing appropriate services to academically or intellectually gifted students assigned to that school in accordance with the local plan developed under G.S.
+115C-150.7.
+054 \$17,564,330 Limited English Proficiency Provides funding to support students who have limited proficiency in English.
 The funds shall be used to supplement local current expense funds and shall not supplant local current expense funds.

-055 High School Learn and Earn

-Provides funding to create rigorous and relevant high school options that provide students with the opportunity and assistance to earn an associate degree or two year of college credit by the conclusion of the year after their senior year in high school.

-056 Transportation of Pupils

-Provides funding for all "yellow bus" transportation related expenses for eligible school age (K-12) students for travel to and from school and between schools.
-Examples of these expenses are contract transportation, transportation personnel (other than Director, Supervisor, and Coordinator), bus drivers' salaries, benefits, fuel, and other costs as defined in the Uniform Chart of Accounts.
+055 High School Learn and Earn Provides funding to create rigorous and relevant high school options that provide students with the opportunity and assistance to earn an associate degree or two years of college credit by the conclusion of the year after their senior year in high school.
+056 Transportation of Pupils Provides funding for all "yellow bus" transportation related expenses for eligible school age (K-12) students for travel to and from school and between schools.
+Examples of these expenses are contract transportation, transportation personnel (other than Director, Supervisor, and Coordinator), bus drivers' salaries, benefits, fuel, and other costs as defined in the Uniform Chart of Accounts including expenses for contract transportation when furnishing transportation by yellow bus for eligible school age (K-12) students for travel to and from school and between schools becomes impracticable.